-The FBI Director Puts Tape Over His Webcam, Should You?
+The FBI Director Puts Tape Over His Laptop Camera, Should You?

-As noted by NPR, FBI Directory James Comey made the remark during a talk on privacy issues at Kenyon College.
+As noted by NPR, FBI Directory James Comey apparently puts tape over his computer camera, he made the remark during a talk on privacy issues at Kenyon College.
 Here’s the quote:

 “I saw something in the news, so I copied it.
 I put a piece of tape — I have obviously a laptop, personal laptop — I put a piece of tape over the camera.
 Because I saw somebody smarter than I am had a piece of tape over their camera.”